evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 # 2. Prepare a dataset

-We'll use an example dialogue dataset that imitates a company Q&A system in which employees ask questions about HR topics, using employee portal, etc. You can download the [example CSV file](https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/chat_df.csv) directly, or import it using `requests`:
+We'll use a dialogue dataset that imitates a company Q&A system where employees ask questions about HR, finance, etc. You can download the [example CSV file](https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/chat_df.csv) from source, or import it using `requests`:

 ```python
 response = requests.get("https://raw.githubusercontent.com/evidentlyai/evidently/main/examples/how_to_questions/chat_df.csv")